Skip to content

 type: csv_replay

-file: examples/sample-cpu-values.csv
+file: examples/grafana-export.csv

 Multi-column CSV replay